León María Guerrero (botanist): Politician

 He was among those who founded the Liceo de Manila and became its president until May 1903.
 He became chairman of the board of the Pharmaceutical Union and member of the American Pharmaceutical Society.

 In 1907, he was elected delegate to the First Philippine Assembly and named president of the committee on public instruction which entitled him to a seat in the board of regents of the University of the Philippines, which would be established the following year.

 Educator

 After his stint in national politics, Guerrero returned to teaching and became dean of the Faculty of Pharmacy of the University of Santo Tomas.
 He also served as assistant director of the Bureau of Census and an official of the Bureau of Science.

+Research

+During the American occupation, he compiled data on Philippine medicinal plants.
+In 1903, he published his paper, Medicinal Plants of the Philippine Islands which made pharmacology a basic medical science in the Philippines.
+He also authored a study on "Medicinal Plants" in 1918.
+It contains 174 types of plants with medicinal properties.
+His work was prepared for publication by Dr. W. H. Brown for the Bureau of Forestry.

-Some of his important works are Notas Preliminares Sobre Las Materiales Colorantes Vegetales de Filipinas, Drogas Vegetales de Filipinas, Medicinal Plants of the Philippine Islands and Medicinal Uses of Philippine Plants.
+Some of his important works are Notas Preliminares Sobre Las Materiales Colorantes Vegetales de Filipinas, Drogas Vegetales de Filipinas, and Medicinal Uses of Philippine Plants.